-Remediation Process for Practicum and Supervision: Competency and Grade Attainment

-A grade lower than B- in a clinical practicum or supervision course during any semester or failure to attain one or more delineated competencies by the end of the practicum year requires a student to be evaluated by the Director of Clinical Training regarding fitness to continue in the clinical practicum sequence.
+Remediation Process for Practicum and Supervision: Competency and Grade Attainment A grade lower than B- in a clinical practicum or supervision course during any semester or failure to attain one or more delineated competencies by the end of the practicum year requires a student to be evaluated by the Director of Clinical Training regarding fitness to continue in the clinical practicum sequence.
 Dismissal from or otherwise being asked to leave a clinical practicum likewise triggers an evaluation of fitness to continue by the Director of Clinical Training.
 At his/her discretion, the Director of Clinical Training may include other members of the Clinical Training Committee in such determination.
 If reinstatement in the clinical practicum sequence is judged to be feasible, successful completion of a remediation process may be required prior to such reinstatement.
 To review the documentation forms associated with the remediation process, please refer to the Practicum Handbook (https://psychology.nova.edu/students/current-students.html).
-In addition, if a student is to be difficulties that interfere with his/her development of the performance expected for his/her level of training, three stages of remediation may be employed.
+In addition, if a student is to be continued, the practicum must be repeated (although possibly not at the same practicum placement) and a grade of B- or higher must be earned.